 In the long run, a partial sale typically yields the biggest return.
-This type of sale is a good option for sellers who wish to maintain a stream of income from the mortgage to cover recurring expenses, such as maintenance on a new property, but need a moderate, lump sum payment to cover a debt or equipment purchase, and/or need steady income to cover maintenance on a new property.
+This type of sale is a good option for sellers who wish to maintain a stream of income from the mortgage to cover recurring expenses, such as maintenance on a new property, but need a moderate, lump-sum payment to cover a debt or equipment purchase, and/or need a steady income to cover maintenance on a new property.

 When is selling the right decision?

 A mortgage note sale is typically executed because the seller seeks a large, lump sum of cash to invest in a different financial venture, or needs a large amount of cash for some other reason.
 Consequently, the first step in deciding whether selling is the right decision is projecting whether liquidating the note — and in what capacity — is more financially advantageous than retaining it.
-For many sellers, the following situations make selling a note the optimal choice.
+For many sellers, the following situations make selling real estate notes the optimal choice.

 Chance to Make Lucrative Investments

 If an investment comes along that’s more lucrative than owning your mortgage note, now may be the time to sell the note and put the proceeds in a more pecunious financial vehicle.
 There are no limits on the type of investment you can make, but before your put funds somewhere else, it’s a good idea to sit down with an investment planner and explore your options.

 Chance to Significantly Reduce Debt

 Nothing brightens the financial future of the average consumer like significantly reducing or eliminating debt.
-If you have a low to mid-range credit score holding you back, consider debt reduction to raise your score power so you can get approval for loans with attractive terms.
+If you have a low to mid-range credit score holding you back, consider debt reduction to raise your score power so you can get approved for loans with attractive terms.

 Not Wanting to Own an Inherited Note